smit4k/dotl/README.md

 * View your current list of tasks
 * Remove tasks by their number
 * Backup & Restore your tasks
-* Export your tasks
+* Export your tasks (CSV)
-* Persistent storage of tasks across directories
+* Universal storage of tasks across directories

 ## Installation